KnightCoder27/KnightCoder27/README.md

-- 👋 Hi, I’m @KnightCoder27
+- 👋 Hi, S Krish Here and You?
-- 👀 I’m interested in Programming
+- 👀 Interested in Computer Stuffs
-- 🌱 I’m currently learning PL/SQL
+- 🌱 PS: Obviosuly, Not a Typical Nerd.
-- 💞️ I’m looking to collaborate in Projects
+- 💞️ Happy collaborate in Projects
-- 📫 How to reach me @risingbatman712@gmail.com
+- 📫 You know How to Reach me

 <!---
 KnightCoder27/KnightCoder27 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.